atomic-penguin/chef-fundamentals/slides/additional-topics/01_slide.md

     > knife environment --help
     > knife environment from file production.rb

-Similar to roles, pick your file workflow between Ruby or JSON.
+Similar to roles, we use a Ruby file workflow with environments.

-Knife bootstrap can set the node's environment at the first Chef run with the `-E` option.

-    > knife bootstrap IPADDRESS -E 'production'

 # Environments: Recipes